Research Partnerships/Support

 QSIDE is partnering with RedCompass Labs to build algorithms to identify and disrupt Modern Slavery and Human Trafficking.

-QSIDE is partnering with George Mason University to analyze and, when gaps are identified, address DEI representation in the STEM disciplines at the University.
+QSIDE partnered with George Mason University to analyze and, when gaps were identified, address DEI representation in the STEM disciplines at the University.

 We created a pop-up analysis team to quickly analyze data for the Puerto Rico Association of Criminal Defense Lawyers to support an amicus brief that they submitted to the Supreme Court of the United States of America.